 (b) a person is required to work in an excavated area or other opening in the ground that is at least 1.5 metres deep,

-then a person who, at the workplace is an employer, the main contractor or a self-employed person must ensure that while a person is working in or near the excavation or earthwork, the excavation or earthwork is shored in a manner which will prevent it from collapsing or moving.
+then a person who, at the workplace is an employer, the main contractor or a self-employed person must ensure that while a person is working in or near the work, area or opening, the work, area or opening is shored in a manner which will prevent it from collapsing or moving.

 Penalty: the regulation 1.16 penalty.

-(2) A person does not commit an offence under subregulation (1) if, proof of which is on the person, the sides of the excavation or earthwork have been assessed by a competent person to be self-supporting by virtue of the angle of the slope of the sides or the stability of the matter comprising the sides.
+(2) A person does not commit an offence under subregulation (1) if, proof of which is on the person, the sides of the work, area or opening have been assessed by a competent person to be self-supporting by virtue of the angle of the slope of the sides or the stability of the matter comprising the sides.

 [Regulation 3.111 amended in Gazette 14 Dec 2004 p.
-6018.]
+6018; 6 Jan 2006 p.
+12.]

 3.112.
 Certain excavation work not to be done in isolation